barrantesc/ReadMe-Generator/demo/README.md

 ## License
-This repository is under the Apache_2.0 license.
+This repository is under the MIT license.

 ## Installation
 npm i